advancedconcepts/opython/README.md

 # oPython
-Omnis Studio XCOMP for running python code from within Omnis Libraries
+Omnis Studio XCOMP for running python code from within Omnis Libraries.
+It exists as oPython for Python 2.7+ and oPython3 for Python 3.

 ## Building